eejmartin/avionet/README.md

 > docker compose up --build --detach

-Go to the `migrations-backend` directory and run:
+* Create/Generate new migration
+  #### use this command if you make some db change
+  > npm run migration:generate --name=MigrationName
+  #### use this command if you want empty migration file
+  > npm run migration:create --name=MigrationName
+* Run migration
+  > npm run migration:run

+#### after you run migration, you can start project

+> npm run start:debug

 > npm run start:dev

-The migrations scripts are inside the `package.json` file inside the `migrations-backend` directory
+The migrations scripts are inside the `package.json`